bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

     shafts, etc.

--   Channel = A single analog-to-digital converter in the recording system that regularly samples the value of a transducer, which results in a signal being represented as a time series in the data.
+-   Channel = A single analog-to-digital converter in the recording system that regularly samples the value of a transducer, which results in the signal being represented as a time series in the digitized data.
 This can be connected to two electrodes (to measure the potential difference between them), a magnetic field or magnetic gradient sensor, temperature sensor, accelerometer, etc.

-Although the *reference* and *ground* electrodes are often referred to as channels, they are in most common EEG systems not amplified and recorded by themselves.
-Therefore they should not be represented as channels but as electrodes.
-The type of referencing and optionally the location of the reference electrode and the location of the ground electrode MAY be specified.
+Although the *reference* and *ground* electrodes are often referred to as channels, they are in most common EEG systems not recorded by themselves.
+Therefore they are not represented as channels in the data.
+The type of referencing for all channels and optionally the location of the reference electrode and the location of the ground electrode MAY be specified.

 ### Sidecar JSON document (`*_eeg.json`)